Top row: Holden Schoenherr, Corin Tyler, Janie (Yaesul) Kim, Adam Nix

 Willow's research examines how outdoor urban surfaces, like plastics, influence the photolysis-driven aging of biomass-burning organic aerosol.
 In the future, she aims to compare BBOA extraction efficiency using different solvents and laboratory methods (sonication) to optimize sample preparation.
 Outside the lab, her hobbies include tennis, soccer, and drawing.

-Education: BSE, University of Michigan, Civil Engineering & Environmental Engineering
+Education: Civil Engineering & Environmental Engineering Major

 Contact: holdenws(at)umich(dot)edu

 Holden's current research focuses on the characterization of complex indoor and outdoor surface films.
 He investigates how different processes, such as cleaning, cooking, and natural weather events, can impact the formulation of surface films.
-Outside of classes and research, he enjoys running, spending time with friends and family, cooking, and michigan sports.
+Outside of classes and research, he enjoys running, spending time with friends and family, cooking, and Michigan sports.